jessonfoo/p001/week_3/3_manipulating_js_objects_solo_challenge/readme.md

 ###1.
 Pseudocode
-After you run the file, write pseudocode for passing the first failing test in the pseudocode section of the gist.
+After you run the file, write pseudocode for passing the first failing test in the pseudocode section of the `my_solution.js` file.
 Write pseudocude using the tips on style in calpoly's [pseudocode standard](http://users.csc.calpoly.edu/~jdalbey/SWE/pdl_std.html).
 Make sure your pseudocode is broken down to easily implementable steps.

 ###2.
 Initial Solution
 Turn your pseudocode into code by translating each step into code until the test passes.
 Then move on to the next test.

 ###3.
-Edit your gist
+Commit and Sync your changes!
-Make sure to put everything (pseudocode, initial solution, refactored solution) in your gist!
+Make sure to put everything (pseudocode, initial solution, refactored solution) in your `my_solution.js` file!

 ##Reflect